Our Financial Aid Officer Is Here For You!

-Canadian College provides easy access to a full time Financial Aid Officer (FAO) who will guide you through the financial application process every step of the way.
+Canadian College provides College Financial Resources and easy access to a full time Financial Aid Officer (FAO) who will guide you through the financial application process every step of the way.
 Individual one-on-one attention from a trained professional will help you determine how to address your particular financial needs so you can receive the support you need to complete your post-secondary studies.

 Planning your education is an important life decision.
 How much will your program cost in time, money and effort?
 What kinds of financial assistance may be available?
 The objective of student financial assistance is to assist eligible students who do not have the resources to meet the costs of postsecondary education.
 The intention is to promote equality of opportunity for postsecondary studies by providing financial assistance for educational costs and basic living expenses where students (and their families) do not have the resources to meet these costs.